marlon-rodrigues/SDC-Vehicle-Detection-And-Tracking-P5/writeup_report.md

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I impletemented 2 different functions to handle the sliding window search.
 A function called `slide_window()`, located at the 6th cell of the notebook, is used to simply show the windows that will be searched throught the frames.
 A second function, which is part of the final pipeline, called `find_cars()`, located at the 13th cell of the notebook, is a more efficient method for doing the sliding window approach.
-This function only has to extract hog features once and then can be sub-sampled to get all of its overlaying windows.
+This function only has to extract hog, histogram and binned color features once and then can be sub-sampled to get all of its overlaying windows.
 Each window is defined by a scaling factor where a scale of 1 would result in a window that's 8 x 8 cells then the overlap of each window is in terms of the cell distance.
 This means that a cells_per_step = 2 would result in a search window overlap of 75%.
 I used a scaling factor of 1.5, with cells_per_step = 2, which resulted in a serch window overlap of 50%.
+The `find_cars()` function uses the linearSVC classifier to make the predictions.

 ![alt text][image3]